-The name is Indian, adapted by the British in India to describe a one-story house with a porch.
-The Bungalow may have begun as an unpretentious house for travelers in India, but in America it swept across the suburban landscape, reaching from California to the New England seacoast with a Prairie-style variation found in between.
+The name “Bungalow” is Indian, adapted by the British in India to describe a one-story house with a porch.
+While this architectural style may have begun as an unpretentious house for travelers in India, America it swept across the suburban landscape in America, reaching from California to the New England seacoast with a Prairie-style variation found in between.

 Casements are common, but so are double-hung windows.
 Decorative windows with stained glass lights are often found in earlier examples; doorways typically have small openings for glass.